-Optometrists trained outside of North America or with academic training unaccredited by the Accreditation Council on Optometric Education (ACOE, applicants whose education was completed at an ACOE-accredited optometry school can follow the application instructions found here.) must complete credential assessment through the Federation of Optometric Regulatory Authorities of Canada (FORAC).
+Optometrists trained outside of North America or with academic training which is not accredited by the Accreditation Council on Optometric Education (ACOE, applicants whose education was completed at an ACOE-accredited optometry school can follow the application instructions found here.) must complete credential assessment through the Federation of Optometric Regulatory Authorities of Canada (FORAC).
 Credential assessment will determine the applicant's eligibility to challenge the Internationally Graduated Optometrist Evaluating Examination (IGOEE).
 Successful completion of the IGOE Exam will determine the applicant's eligibility to challenge the OEBC Exam & OSCE (national optometry exam) or apply to the Advanced Standing Optometry Preparatory Program (ASOPP) at the University of Waterloo in Ontario.

 Internationally educated applicants should be prepared for significant time and expenses that can be involved in this process.
 For information on the approximate costs and length of time required, visit our International Applicants - Time and Costs page.